 Jecca Blac is a makeup brand that celebrates all makeup wearers.
 The company began by offering one-to-one makeup lessons to trans women at the start of their journeys, which has lead to supporting trans prisoners, collaborating with LGBT+ charities and now selling a broad range of genderless, cruelty free products championing inclusivity and diversity and beauty for all.

-Watch as Jecca Blac’s Founder, Jessica, and Marketing Assistant, Maxine, share the history of Jecca Blac and the ways they strive to continue serving the trans community in the future.
+In this Livestream, Jecca Blac’s Founder, Jessica, and Marketing Assistant, Maxine, share the history of Jecca Blac and the ways they strive to continue serving the trans community in the future.
 We also discuss the main challenges faced by trans women after receiving facial feminisation surgery and, more specifically, how to conceal any bruising that will occur after undergoing a rhinoplasty or brow shave.
+Wondering about contouring?
+See Jecca Blac’s Pride Makeup Tutorial here!

 During our live stream, we discussed other ways in which Jecca Blac supports the trans community.
 Jessica and Maxine discussed this year’s Trans Festival in London.
 The first of its kind, Trans Festival is a yearly event for trans people and allies to come together, hear guest speakers, and learn about services available specifically to trans patients and consumers.
 Luckily, the first Trans Festival happened before crowd restrictions were introduced earlier this year.
 Although the second Trans Festival is being delayed due to Covid-19 related restrictions, Jess and Maxine look forward to the return of Trans Festival in Autumn of 2021.